Kerosene consumption greatly increases as the cold weather draws in, mostly to provide heat and warmth in domestic and commercial buildings.

 Later, during the Chinese Ming Dynasty between 1368 and 1644, the Chinese produced kerosene through the extraction and purification of petroleum and then converted it into lamp fuel.
 The Chinese used petroleum for lamp oil and heating homes as early as 1500 BC.

-Fast forward to 1846, and Abraham Gesner, a Canadian geologist, first claimed to discover kerosene.
-He disclosed his breakthrough during a public demonstration where he heated coal and distilled a fluid which he believed was the perfect lamp fuel – kerosene.
+Fast forward to 1846, and Abraham Gesner, a Canadian geologist, first claimed to have discovered kerosene.
+He disclosed his breakthrough during a public demonstration where he heated coal and distilled a fluid which he believed was the perfect lamp fuel, what we know as kerosene today.

 However, Gesner’s discovery faced several obstacles as distilling kerosene from coal was extremely expensive and therefore difficult to produce.